 We’ve previously written about whether we should focus on addressing climate change at the city level, or the country level.

-This is a guide about how cities might address climate change at the city level.
+So, this is a guide about how cities might address climate change at the city level.

 Summary – Reducing Emissions & Addressing Climate Change In Cities

 There might be some specific solutions to consider, but also some general solutions and considerations.
 These are:

 The emissions from a city tend to be directly related to how clean the energy mix in the city.
 So, there will be a need to switch from carbon intensive energy sources like coal and oil to less intensive energy sources like renewables and nuclear.
 Natural gas is slightly less carbon intensive than coal and oil, but more intensive that renewables and nuclear

 Increase energy efficiency of buildings – of building energy systems and designs (especially with the consumption of electricity for heating, cooling, refrigeration and lighting).
 Retrofitting, and new builds

 Have less total vehicles, and decrease total distance travelled within the city (as well as tourism and travel in and out of the city)